AnimaVR/TOKENIZER-BytePairEncoderDecoder-ModelTrainer-CSharp/README.md

 1. Take some .txt
 2. Train the model on it
 3. Use model to encode decode text
-4. Tokenise and .bin a txt file in UTF-8 - pad incomplete chunks to train a model
+4. Tokenise and .bin a txt file in UTF-8
+5. Use bin to fine tune a model with custom encode and decode from the model you made!

-needs some work but is a working example with shoddy ui that trains on input.txt and saves model.txt that you can use to encode and decode tokens.
+Needs some work but is a working example with shoddy ui that trains on input.txt and saves model.txt that you can use to encode and decode tokens.

 Hope it helps someone understand bpe a bit better.